Good news! Many people with a low ejection fraction (or EF) have successfully improved it.

 - Care for your emotional well-being.
 Although the correlations between heart failure and stress are unclear, being stressed can increase heart rate and blood pressure, two things that can worsen heart failure symptoms.

 - Practice stress-reducing habits.
 Although we cannot always control what happens to us, we can practice skills for lowering stress.
-Whether or not stress-reduction has a direct affect on your ejection fraction, it never hurts to build up your tools for emotional well-being.
+Whether or not stress-reduction has a direct effect on your ejection fraction, it never hurts to build up your tools for emotional well-being.
 Read some quick tips for lowering stress or visit our Support Network to connect with others.

 What results can I expect?